NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/hydro/FEM.rst

 #. `Integration Scheme <http://opensees.berkeley.edu/wiki/index.php/Integrator_Command>`_: The integration scheme specifies the time-stepping algorithm being employed to solve the transient problem (:math:`M \ddot{U}(t) + C \dot{U}(t)  + Fs(U(t)) = P(t)`).
 The integration scheme determined the coefficients in the :math:`A` matrix,  the meaning of the :math:`x` and :math:`b` vectors and how the nodal displacements, velocities, and accelerations should be updated given :math:`x`.
 The default is Newmark's linear acceleration method (Newmark 0.5 0.25).
 Other Newmark methods can be employed by changing the :math:`\alpha` and  :math:`\beta` terms, and other methods, HHT, CentralDifference, can be selected.

-#. `Convergence Test <http://opensees.berkeley.edu/wiki/index.php/Test_Command>`_, the default is the norm of the unbalance force with a convergence tolerance of 1.0e-2 and a limit of 10 trial steps to achieve convergence.
+#. `Convergence Test <http://opensees.berkeley.edu/wiki/index.php/Test_Command>`_, the default is the norm of the unbalanced force with a convergence tolerance of 1.0e-2 and a limit of 10 trial steps to achieve convergence.
 Other convergence criteria that can be chosen include NormDispIncr, EnergyIncrement, and the relative norms.

 #.
 Damping Model: The pull-down menu defaults to **Rayleigh Damping**.
 The other option is **Modal Damping**.
 The theory behind the two is presented in :ref:`lblDamping`.